Program overview

 Career Options

-• Hydrogeologist: Studies groundwater and its interactions with the environment, playing a crucial role in water resource management.
+- Hydrogeologist: Studies groundwater and its interaction with geological formations, often working on water resource management.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.